Shooting a “blood moon” total eclipse is not the same as a standard moon photo.

 What’s a longer focal length?
 Anything past 100mm or longer or so is going to suffer motion blur on a static tripod in order to properly expose during the “blood moon” totality stages, unless you’re using a VERY high ISO speed and short, noisy, exposures.

-3. What camera settings you should use for a total lunar eclipse
+3. The camera settings you should use for a total lunar eclipse

 I’d love to be able to simply say “Use this exposure, aperture, and ISO,” like we do in our DSLR astrophotography cheat sheet, but I can’t really do that because as the eclipse moves through its phases, everything changes, constantly.
 It’s also very equipment dependent.
 Are you using telescope?
 A fast wide lens?
 A fast mirror telescope with a large aperture, or a small aperture refractor?